 Eldborg scoria crater

-From the top of Eldborg, there is a great view of the surrounding area and here we could clearly see the Lambafellsklofi/Lambafellsgjá rift in Mt.
+From the top of Eldborg, there is an excellent view of the surrounding area, and here we could clearly see the Lambafellsklofi/Lambafellsgjá rift in Mt.
 Lambafell.
-And we could see as far as the Great-Reykjavík area.

 The view from the crater Eldborg of Mt.
-Lambafell where you can see the Lambafellsklofi rift
+Lambafell, where you can see the Lambafellsklofi rift

-From above we could see the trail leading to Mt.
+From above, we could see the trail leading to Mt.
 Lambafell and some people on the trail.
-This area is not marked and there is no sign to indicate where the trail begins.

-We left the trail and hiked up on top of Mt.
-Lambafell to see what it looked like from above.
 We first arrived at the upper part of the rift, but we found it a bit scary hiking into the rift from the upper part.
-Or rather, I found it scary, my husband didn't ;)
+Or rather, I found it unnerving, my husband didn't ;)

 So we hiked across the mountain and entered the rift from below.

-Lambafellsklofi/Lambafellsjá rift is a narrow rift with tall vertical walls, which makes for a spectacular short hike into the rift, which is approximately 150 meters long.
 The walls of the rift are 20-25 metres high (I have read that the rift is around 50 metres deep at its deepest point).

-At its narrowest location, the rift is only a couple of metres wide, and I could almost touch both sides of the walls with my stretched out hands.
+At its narrowest location, the rift is only a couple of metres wide, and I could almost touch both sides of the walls with my stretched-out hands.

 The first part of the path is even, but it is dark in some places as these tall walls almost block out the daylight.
-If you look closely then you will see pillow lava inside the rift.
+If you look closely, then you will see pillow lava inside the rift.

-Hiking inside Lambafellsklofi rift
+Hiking inside the Lambafellsklofi rift

 We only hiked some 3/4th parts out of the 150 metres into the rift, as then you have to crawl up some rocks to exit the steeper part of the rift at the location on top of the mountain where we had been a little earlier.

-Here the earth is boiling beneath our feet!
+Here, the earth is boiling beneath our feet!

-Be careful if you visit this area as only the discolouration of the moss and faint steam indicates that the earth is boiling beneath our feet.
-So we never know if we will be stepping into boiling water!
+Be careful when you visit this area, as only the moss's discolouration and faint steam indicate that the earth is boiling beneath our feet.

 I believe that this area is called Jónsbrennur or The Fires of Jón.
 Correct me if I am wrong.